arnaudrenaud/command-line-data-wrangling/readme.md

 # Unix command-line tools: dance with your data like it's 1971

-Not having to read a file entirely in memory can be crucial to work on huge CSV files.
+How do you crunch large data locally on your computer if it doesn't fit in memory?

-This is where Unix commands come in handy since they process a file as a stream in memory instead of saturating it with an entire file at once.
+That's where a few classic Unix commands can come in handy as they stream files through memory instead of trying to fit entire files into memory.

-This tutorial is aimed at beginners with the Unix commands.
+This tutorial is aimed at command-line-tools beginners.

 [Read the tutorial here](tutorial.ipynb)